mgreiler/se-unlocked-website/src/posts/episode-13-bad-tests-dan-abramov.md

   - "on"
 ---

-In this episode, I talk to Dan Abramov.
-Dan is a developer at Facebook, working on the popular JavaScript framework React.
+Dan Abramov is a developer at Facebook and works on the popular JavaScript framework React.
 Dan is also one of the most well-known person in the whole front-end developer scene and recently started working on his new side-project JustJavaScript.

 **We talk about:**